Mansfield Parkyns: Youth

-Parkyns was born at Ruddington, Nottinghamshire, to Thomas Boultbee Parkyns (a younger son of Sir Thomas Parkyns, 3rd Baronet, of Bunny Hall- In 1850, Mansfield's older brother Thomas inherited the Parkyns baronetcy from their first cousin, the childless 2nd Baron Rancliffe.) and Charlotte Mary, daughter of George Smith, of Foelalt, Cardiganshire, Wales, and Edwalton, Nottinghamshire who was from the rising commercial class.
+Parkyns was born in Caen, Normandy, France (while his parents were visiting the continent in 1823), to Sir Thomas Boultbee Parkyns (a younger son of Sir Thomas Parkyns, 3rd Baronet, of Bunny Hall- In 1850, Mansfield's older brother Thomas inherited the Parkyns baronetcy from their first cousin, the childless 2nd Baron Rancliffe.) and Charlotte Mary, daughter of George Smith, of Foelalt, Cardiganshire, Wales, and Edwalton, Nottinghamshire who was from the rising commercial class.
 As a young boy Parkyns loved wildlife.
 His formal education helped the development of his drawing and painting skills.
 In 1833, his father died whilst in Italy.
 Six months later he left Ruddington to attend Uppingham School (at the time a grammar school) in Rutland; after a short time, his mother remarried, and Parkyns was sent to be educated at Woolwich, then admitted a pensioner (a student without a scholarship, who pays for his tuition and meals) at Trinity College, Cambridge.
 At college Parkyns was very interested in mathematics and he also enjoyed learning Latin.
 In 1838, Parkyns's mother died.
 He did not take a degree, and in 1842, aged nineteen, he decided to leave England and start travelling, going firstly to Constantinople.
 Parkyns did not tell anyone about his plans, hence for a long time people did not have any information about his whereabouts or status, and he was given up for lost.